 Choosing which one is better comes down to what kind of shopping experience you’re looking for, how much help you want from customer service, and what works best for your schedule.

-Retail Vs Ecommerce for businesses
+Ecommerce Vs Retail for businesses

 For business owners, deciding between a physical store and online sales depends on what they’re selling and who their customers are.
 Selling a few products on your own is very different from running a larger business that sells hundreds of products to a loyal customer base.